 Amy Dillwyn's father and uncle, both local magistrates during the riots, helped to arrest the only Rebecca Rioters ever convicted.
-Lewis Llewelyn Dillwyn's account of his role in the ambush of the rioters at Pontardulais has been digitised as part of the Gathering the Jewels project and can be read here.
-His diary shows just how many times the rioters eluded him during the summer of 1843 (a transcription of his diary is here).
+Lewis Llewelyn Dillwyn's account of his role in the ambush of the rioters at Pontardulais has been digitised as part of the Gathering the Jewels project.
+His diary shows just how many times the rioters eluded him during the summer of 1843.

 But in the novel it is the rioters who are the heroes.

 On one of the few glorious days in a very wet summer, 49 people gathered to explore some of the moorland settings and grand estates which are the backdrop to Amy Dillwyn’s novel.
 Some pictures are shown below and a full geo-tagged set are available on Flikr.
 For a write-up of the day, please visit the CREW Blog.

 Thanks to: Debra John for providing compelling readings from The Rebecca Rioter and Amy’s own diaries; David Painting for a hugely informative talk on the Dillwyns and Hendrefoilan House; Thomas Methuen-Campbell for permission to visit Penrice Castle and giving a stimulating concise history of the house and family; Liza-Penn Thomas for making things run smoothly on the day; Rowan O'Neill for documenting the event; Sian Williams for the use of the Miners’ Library at Hendrefoelan campus and to Steve Williams for helping out during the lunch and lecture.